 - A non-oral form of HRT (patch, ring, gel, or lotion) works best for older women or women who are at high risk for heart disease or blood clots.

 - A relatively new pill that is now on the market is called Bijuva.
 It has been proven safe and is the only FDA-approved pill that combines both estrogen and progesterone.

-It’s important to note that some women can’t or decide not to take estrogen, including those women who have had breast cancer.
+It’s important to note that some women can’t or decide not to take estrogen.
+This includes women who have had breast cancer.
 However, there are other options besides HRT to consider.
 If you are thinking about using HRT to help with your menopause symptoms, first consult your healthcare provider.
-If he or she doesn’t have the answers to your questions or just isn’t comfortable talking about it, find someone who will!
-A Certified Menopause Practitioner (CMP) is specially trained in midlife and menopause health and can be a valuable resource for you.
+If they don’t have the answers to your questions or aren’t comfortable talking about it, find someone who will!
+A Certified Menopause Practitioner (CMP) is specially trained in midlife and menopause health.
+They can be a valuable resource for you.
 To find one near you, visit menopause.org.

-5 things you need to know when considering using HRT:
+5 things you need to know when considering using Hormone Replacement Therapy:

 - Use the Menopause Transition Scale (MTS) to list and understand your symptoms—Look at the seven common symptoms of menopause (Hot flashes/night sweats, Libido, Weight, Energy, Moods, Vaginal dryness/bladder complaints, Vaginal bleeding) and rate each one according to the scale I have created: (3) easy; (2) moderate; or (1) hard.
 To get an in-depth look at the Menopause Transition Scale, check out my “I Want To Age Like That” book and corresponding workbook.
 If you are a member of true.
 Women’s Health, you can also track your symptoms daily on our App to see if they improve.